-- \\ No. of shares as at 31 March 2021 and 31 March 2020 is 326,758,994.
+- No. of shares as at 31 March 2022 and 31 March 2021 is 326,758,994.
 There is no change in the number of shares during the respective years.
 All issued ordinary shares are fully paid.
 There is no par value for these ordinary shares.
-The holders of ordinary shares are entitled to receive dividends as declared from time to time, and are entitled to one vote per share at general meetings of the Company. - # Represents difference between the consideration and carrying amount of net assets/liabilities for transactions among entities under common control to transfer out/in of any business or shares of entities under common control. - ## Primarily represents effect of transactions with shareholders (other than those accounted for in merger reserve). - @ Represents changes in fair value of equity investments designated as fair value through other comprehensive income. - @@ Remeasurement of defined benefit obligations comprises actuarial gains and losses. - Exchange differences arising on translation of foreign operations and exchange differences relating to intercompany balances forming part of net investment in foreign operations are recognised in other comprehensive income as described in accounting policy and accumulated in a separate reserve within the equity.
-The related cumulative amount is reclassified to profit or loss when the Group dispose or partially dispose off its interest in a foreign operation through sale, liquidation, repayment of share capital or abandonment of all, or part of, that entity. - \ The board of directors of the Company at its meetings held on 22 July 2019 and 25 February 2020 declared interim dividends amounting to USD 10,456,286 (USD 0.032 per equity share) and USD 10,783,047 (USD 0.033 per equity share) to the shareholder of the Company.
+The holders of ordinary shares are entitled to receive dividends as declared from time to time, and are entitled to one vote per share at general meetings of the Company. - # Represents difference between the consideration and carrying amount of net assets/liabilities for transactions among entities under common control to transfer out/in of any business or shares of entities under common control. - ## Primarily represents effect of transactions with shareholders (other than those accounted for in merger reserve). - @ Represents changes in fair value of equity investments designated as fair value through other comprehensive income. - @@ Remeasurement of defined benefit obligations comprises actuarial gains and losses. - ^ Exchange differences arising on translation of foreign operations and exchange differences relating to intercompany balances forming part of net investment in foreign operations are recognised in other comprehensive income as described in accounting policy and accumulated in a separate reserve within the equity.
+The related cumulative amount is reclassified to profit or loss when the Group dispose or partially dispose off its interest in a foreign operation through sale, liquidation, repayment of share capital or abandonment of all, or part of, that entity. - The board of directors of the Company at its meeting held on 19 July 2021 declared an interim dividend amounting to USD 12,982,816 (USD 0.04 per equity share) to the shareholder of the Company.

-Consolidated Statements of Cash Flows For the years ended 31 March 2021 and 2020
+Consolidated Statements of Cash Flows For the years ended 31 March 2022 and 2021